Aaron-July/Aaron-July/README.md

 # AARON JULY

 Hi, I'm Aaron, a beginner-level Web Developer passionate about creativity and joining the innovation train.
-My educational background is Business, but my passion for innovation and creating meaningful life-changing projects have taken priority.
+My educational background is Business, but my passion for innovation, technology and creating meaningful life-changing projects has taken priority.

 <hr>